How much is your cafe worth?

 Valuing your Café Equipment

-Valuing equipment is pretty simple, there is a standardised value accountants will use.
-Basically it is just the purchase price minus wear and tear, taking into account what it would cost to replace that piece of equipment.
+Valuing equipment is pretty simple, there’s a standardised value accountants will use for this.
+Basically it’s just the purchase price minus wear and tear, taking into account what it would cost to replace that piece of equipment.

 List all the equipment you have in your café and then put a value on that.
 Secondly, list all the stock in your café and put a price on that.
-By that I mean all the coffee beans, dry goods, drinks etc to give a general guide on how much stock value you are holding.
+By that I mean all the coffee beans, dry goods, drinks etc to give a general guide on how much stock value your cafe is holding at any given point in time.

 Valuing your Goodwill